- Double Laminated Insulating

-- Pattern Definition: a print definition of 1/32” (0.8mm) indefinite border is acceptable.
+Pattern Definition: Print definition of 1/32” (0.8mm) indefinite border is acceptable.

-- Spandrel cavities may be prone to condensation formation on the glass surface exposed to the cavity.
+Spandrel cavities may be prone to condensation formation on the glass surface exposed to the cavity.
 Over time, this may result in a visible film formation.
-Therefore, translucent frit should be applied to a surface not exposed to the spandrel cavity.
+This is not a defect.
+When Viraspan Translucent Silk-screen Color is utilized in a spandrel application, we recommend applying the frit to a surface not exposed to the spandrel cavity.

 In structurally glazed applications, a clear edge may be visible.
-Contact Viracon's Architectural Inside Sales Department for more information.
+Contact Viracon for more information.

 Viracon reserves the right to change substrate glass suppliers.
 As a result, this may affect perceived colors of our Viraspan samples.
 Approval of all glass colors is based on 12" x 12" (305 mm x 305 mm) samples, which are ordered for each project.